YesheKway/SPH5104_Pneunomia_ADE/README.md

 # Extract Information on the day were the blood culture was drawn

-* Lab tets and vital measurements
+* Laboratory tets and vital measurements

        LabOnCultureDay.sql
        VitalsOnCultureDay.sql